istio/istio.io/_docs/tasks/zipkin-tracing.md

 ---
 {% include home.html %}

-This task shows you how to use [pre-merge builds](https://github.com/lyft/envoy/pull/905) (ie, not in the master yet, and not released) of [Istio proxy](https://github.com/lyft/envoy/pull/905) to collect trace spans using [Zipkin](http://zipkin.io).
-The intent is for this functionality to eventually be in official releases and not have to "hack" this into our deployments.
-After completing this task, you should have a working example of application proxies sending span information to a sample Zipkin service.
+This task shows you how to configure [Istio proxy](https://github.com/istio/proxy) and related components to collect trace spans using [Zipkin](http://zipkin.io).
+After completing this task, you should understand all of the assumptions about your application and how to have it participate in tracing, regardless of what language/framework/platform you use to build your application.

-The [BookInfo]({{home}}/docs/samples/bookinfo.html) sample application is used as the example application throughout this task.
+The [BooiInfo]({{home}}/docs/samples/bookinfo.html) sample application is used as the example application throughout this task.

 ## Before you begin

 To use the Zipkin implementation, we'll need to do the following pre-work:

 * Install the Zipkin service
-* Configure the core Istio components to use un-released builds that contain pre-merge PR work for Zipkin
+* Configure Istio components to use Zipkin

-Again, the fact that we're using pre-released builds is just temporary; we'll update this task when the appropriate implementations have been released.

-These steps are intended to be run when you install Istio's components.
+These steps are intended to be run when you install Istio's core components.
 Please see the [task for installing Istio]({{home}}/docs/tasks/installing-istio.html)

 #### Install the Zipkin service